marc-holste/SO-TP1/README.md

 To compile the project execute the following command:
     make all

+To install minisat execute the following command:
+    make install

 To run the project execute the following command:
     make run